-We have audited the financial report of PhosEnergy Limited ("the Company") and its controlled entities ("the Group"), which comprises the statement of financial position as at 31 December 2017, the statement of profit or loss and other comprehensive income, the statement of changes in equity and the statement of cash flows for the year then ended, notes to the financial statements, including a summary of significant accounting policies, and the directors' declaration.
+We have audited the financial report of PhosEnergy Limited ("the Company") and its controlled entities ("the Group"), which comprises the consolidated statement of financial position as at 31 December 2018, the consolidated statement of profit or loss and other comprehensive income, the consolidated statement of changes in equity and the consolidated statement of cash flows for the year then ended, and notes to the financial statements, including a summary of significant accounting policies, and the directors' declaration.

-In our opinion, the accompanying financial report of PhosEnergy Limited is in accordance with the Corporations Act 2001, including:
+In our opinion, the accompanying financial report of the Group is in accordance with the Corporations Act 2001, including:

-- a) giving a true and fair view of the Group's financial position as at 31 December 2017 and of its financial performance for the year then ended; and - b) complying with Australian Accounting Standards and the Corporations Regulations 2001.
+- a) giving a true and fair view of the Group's financial position as at 31 December 2018 and of its financial performance for the year then ended; and - b) complying with Australian Accounting Standards and the Corporations Regulations 2001.

-Basis for Opinion
+Basis for opinion